 Tips - Avoiding the Phishing Net

-"Phishing" the UW-Platteville faculty, students, and staff is an active pastime for fraudsters and criminals!
+"Phishing" the UW-Platteville faculty, students, and staff is an active pastime for fraudsters and criminals.
 Being "phished" puts YOU at risk for identify theft, loss of data, financial loss, and other significant impacts.
-It also puts the campus at risk for loss or breach of data, loss of systems and network downtime, as well as regulatory fines and other impacts.
+It also puts the university at risk for loss or breach of data, loss of systems and network downtime, as well as regulatory fines and other impacts.
 Please be diligent and protect yourself and the campus from phishing attacks!

 How can I protect myself from a phishing attack?

 - Be suspicious of any requests for your personal information.
 Forward suspicious messages to the ITS Help Desk at email@example.com .